larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 I think it actually yeah this this.
 OK, there's a guy named the famous thing thing that was done with life at these days.
-Was Bill gospar.
+Was Bill Gosper.
-Bill Gospar became the world
+Bill Gosper became the world
 expert on life and discovered a number of cities puffer trains, and I'm not sure what all it's it's.